-- Reference Number: HEY-971/2018
+- Reference Number: HEY-971/2022

 - Departments: Pharmacy

-Use the headphones button (bottom left) and then select the globe to change the language of the page.
+You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
-Please refer to the Browsealoud Supported Voices and Languages resource.
+Please refer to Browsealoud Supported Voices and Languages.

 What are biological medicines (biologics)?

 Biologics are drugs that mimic or block natural chemicals in your body.
 They are manufactured by the pharmaceutical industry in a complex process which involves producing the molecule and then purifying and cleaning it.
 Rituximab works by binding to a naturally occurring chemical present on the surface of cells, called an antigen, which then stops an immune reaction from occurring.

-What is a biolsimilar?
+What is a biosimilar?

 The World Health Organization (WHO) has defined a biosimilar as a drug that is similar in terms of quality, safety and efficacy (effectiveness) to the original licensed product.
-This means that biosimilars (such as Truxima) are allowed to have small structural differences from the original licensed product (Mabthera) but this must not alter how well the drug works, how safe it is, or how the drug reacts with the body’s immune system.
+This means that biosimilars (such as Truxima and Rixathon) are allowed to have small structural differences from the original licensed product (Mabthera) but this must not alter how well the drug works, how safe it is, or how the drug reacts with the body’s immune system.

 Do biosimilars work as well?